eranik/calc/README.md

 # calc
-Simple calculator doing add/remove with network api
+Simple calculator doing add and subtract with network api